IshaanFartyal/finsight/README.md

 Bank statements can contain highly sensitive personal and financial information.

-FinSight is currently intended as a local development/portfolio project.
+Finsight is currently intended as a local development/portfolio project.
 DO NOT commit real bank statements, account numbers, transaction histories, or other sensitive financial data to GitHub.

 The included `.gitignore` excludes common local bank-statement filenames and data folders, but you should still verify staged files before every commit.